 Fourth, bidders can give in to their emotions and bid more than they’d like.
 Overpaying is more common than you think and, of course, works in your favour!

 Fifth, no gazumping.
 When the hammer falls, that’s the price and you’ll exchange contracts on that sum.
 There’s no chance to renegotiate and little opportunity to walk away.

 So if that’s some of the positives of selling a property at auction.
 What about the negatives?

-First, it may be more expensive to sell using an auction than with an estate agent.
-Fees can quickly escalate.
+First, it may be more expensive to sell your house at auction than with an estate agent as fees can quickly escalate.